menehune23/arduboy-dotmg/docs/pcb-ordering.md

 - **Remove order number:** Specify a location (board design contains the required `JLCJLCJLCJLC` text element)

-> **Note:**: In a pinch, a lead-free HASL finish can be chosen to save money.
+> **Note:** In a pinch, a lead-free HASL finish can be chosen to save money.
 For the system, it looks better with ENIG (gold color).
 For the cart, ENIG is required if gold fingers are selected.